Online Bachelor of Science in Engineering Degree Programs

 Admission requirements for the program include high school grade point average, successful completion of 14 units of high school core courses, official high school transcripts, official standardized test scores, and proof of English proficiency for international students.

-Made up of 130 credit-hours, courses include an introduction to chemical engineering, computing tools for chemical engineers, unit operations in chemical engineering, an introduction to transport phenomena, chemical engineering thermodynamics, the fundamentals of electrical engineering, and process dynamics and control.
+Made up of 130 credits, courses include an introduction to chemical engineering; computing tools for chemical engineers; unit operations in chemical engineering; an introduction to transport phenomena; chemical engineering thermodynamics; the fundamentals of electrical engineering; and process dynamics and control.

 Through the program, students learn the basics of mathematics, chemical engineering, and physical sciences.
 They also participate in hands-on lab experiences.

-At the end of the program, graduates can several opportunities in fast-growing sectors such as agriculture, chemicals, oil and gas, renewable energy, and pharmaceuticals.
-They can take up roles such as an environmental engineer, process design engineer, plant process engineer, product development engineer, and quality control engineer.
+At the end of the program, graduates have several opportunities in fast-growing sectors such as agriculture, chemicals, oil and gas, renewable energy, and pharmaceuticals.
+They can take up roles such as environmental engineers, process design engineers, plant process engineers, product development engineers, and quality control engineers.

 • Expected Time to Completion: 48 to 60 months